leiahreese/data-science-portfolio/README.md

 # data-science-portfolio
 A collection of Data Science and Engineering projects specializing in Big Data Analytics, featuring SQL, Python, and Power BI.

-# 📂 Data Science & Engineering Portfolio
+# Data Science & Engineering Portfolio

-Welcome to my project repository!
-This is a curated collection of my work as a Computer Engineering student specializing in **Big Data Analytics**.
+A curated collection of my work as a Computer Engineering student specializing in **Big Data Analytics**.
 Here, I showcase my ability to handle raw data, build robust database systems, and generate actionable business insights.

 ## 🚀 Featured Projects